marcus-crane/october/docs/changelog/index.md

 # Changelog

+## v1.3.2

+This release updates the various bookmark/book queries so that store-purchased Kobo titles are ignored.

+For most users, they'll want to use the officially supported Readwise integration to make use of remote syncing and what not.

+October is intended to just cover the sideloading part of the equation but until now, there was never any special handling of store-purchased titles so they happened to be picked up if they existed.

+For any users who have synced store-purchased titles previously, and have duplicate highlights, they'll need to manually remove them from their Readwise accounts but this is a one time thing.

 ## v1.3.1

 This release batches highlights to Readwise into multiple requests if you are trying to send more than 2000 requests at a time.